TomRob08/C2-Coding-Minds/Homework/Homework-5.md

 In the main() function, create an object of each Show subclass and use them to output a quote from the show to the console.

-**You can either use the shows and qutoes above or you can use some of your favorite shows**
+**You can either use the shows and quotes above or you can use some of your favorite shows**